 We can't stress enough how important it is to not use harsh disinfectants like bleach to clean your phone.
 All disinfectants have the potential to damage the oleophobic coating on your phone's screen, but 70% isopropyl alcohol is the least damaging of your disinfecting options.
-You won't ever use a lot of isopropyl alcohol each time you clean, but this six-pack of 32-ounce bottles will keep you stocked for a long time.
+You won't ever use a lot of isopropyl alcohol each time you clean, but this two-pack of 32-ounce bottles will keep you stocked for a long time.

 A disinfectant wipe

 These bleach-free wipes are good to go.